-Roane State Community College awards the Associate of Arts Degree and the Associate of Science Degree.
-A certificate of proficiency may be awarded to a student who completes an approved program of study in which the prescribed program requires less than is necessary for completion of an Associate Degree.
+Roane State Community College awards the Associate of Arts (AA) Degree, the Associate of Science (AS) Degree, and the Associate of Applied Science (AAS) Degree.
+An Associate of Arts Degree requires six hours of foreign language.
+A Certificate of Credit may be awarded to a student who completes an approved program of study in which the prescribed program requires less than is necessary for completion of an Associate Degree.
+Generally, Certificate programs require less than 32 credit hours or no more than one year of study.